-The productivity-focused schemes adopted by the enterprises were not satisfactory because of the following reasons:
+The productivity-focused schemes adopted by the enterprises were not satisfactory as viewed by the respondents because of the following reasons:

-- There was no formal productivity planning, hence the employees were less aware about the productivity status of their enterprises. - There was the absence of productivity training and education to employees. - The productivity status was seldom rechecked and evaluated.
+- There was no formal productivity planning, hence the employees were less aware about the productivity status of their enterprises. - There was the absence of productivity training and education to employees. - Except for the personal interest, nobody cared for productivity planning and implementation. - Productivity status was seldom rechecked and evaluated.

 Despite these shortcomings in the productivity-related activities, the respondents appreciated the efforts made by the management to enhance productivity.
-Factors like the positive managerial thinking and attitude, positive thinking of the employees, attitude and abilities of the supervisors, quality of employees in terms of skills, and availability of tools and equipment had led to build the strengths of the public enterprises.
-However, these strengths were not effectively been used to develop their productivity and competitiveness.
+Factors like the positive managerial thinking and attitude; positive thinking of the employees, attitude and abilities of the supervisors, quality of employees in terms of skills, and availability of tools and equipment had led to build the strengths of the public enterprises.
+However, these strengths were not effectively used to develop their productivity and competitiveness.

-With respect to the possible government support, introduction of the productivity education initiated by the universities in Nepal at different levels was highly commended as the most sustainable and long-term initiatives to improve labour productivity.
-The government should pay more attention on publish materials related to productivity, start the literacy campaigns in various enterprises targeting the shop-floor workers, establish a separate commission to oversee the emerging productivity-related issues, and formulation and execution of the rules and regulations favorable to productivity.
+With respect to the possible government support, introduction of the productivity education initiated by the universities in Nepal at different levels was highly commended by the respondents as the most sustainable and long-term initiatives to improve labour productivity.
+They also suggested that the government should pay more attention to:

+- publish materials related to productivity, - start the literacy campaigns in various enterprises targeting the shop-floor workers, - establish a separate commission to oversee the emerging productivityrelated issues, and - formulate and execute the rules and regulations favorable to productivity.